main.py

-The D2 Python SDK reduces the complexity of implementing enterprise-grade authorization for AI agents.
+The D2 Python SDK reduces the complexity of implementing easy peasy authorization for AI agents.
 Add authorization to any Python function with a single decorator.

 After installation, initialize D2 at application startup.
 Here are examples for different frameworks: